yujing1997/COMP551A1/README.md

   - (For creativity)
       - build and implement other evaluation methods
-      - you might investigate different stopping criteria for the gradient descent in logistic regression, develop an automated approach to select a good subset of features (Grace)
+      - you might investigate different stopping criteria for the gradient descent in logistic regression, develop an automated approach to select a good subset of features
-      - some other creative ideas (Sabrina & Yujing)
+      - some other creative ideas